 Alternatives Ways to Get to Malaysia

-Although AirAsia flights can occasionally be found on sale, prices are surprisingly high for the 55-minute flight.
-Taking a bus eliminates the hassles of negotiating two airports for such a short journey.
+Although AirAsia flights can occasionally be found on sale, prices are surprisingly high for the 55-minute flight between Singapore and Kuala Lumpur, especially after adding luggage charges.
+Taking a bus eliminates the hassles of navigating two airports, security, and baggage counters for such a short journey.

-Budget travelers can save a little money in exchange for more effort by paying for their bus in Malaysian ringgit rather than Singapore dollars.
+Extreme Budget travelers can save a little money in exchange for time and effort.
+Booking the bus in Malaysian ringgit rather than Singapore dollars is cheaper.
 Do this by taking a one-hour bus from the Queen Street Bus Station in Singapore across the Causeway bridge to Johor Bahru in Malaysia, then a book a new bus ticket in Larkin Station onward to Kuala Lumpur.

 From KL to Singapore

-Many of the same bus companies offer return tickets, or you can book direct bus tickets between Kuala Lumpur and Singapore.
+Most of the same bus companies listed above offer two-way tickets (return), or you can book direct tickets for the many buses from Kuala Lumpur to Singapore.